 Biological and Process Engineering and Technology

-The association between human and cat (F. catus) is well known.
+The association between humans and cats (Felis catus) is well known.
 This domestic animal is also known for its malodorous urine and feces.
 The complexity of the odorous urine and feces impacts human life by triggering the human sensory organ in a negative way.
-The objective of this research was to identify the volatile organic chemicals (VOCs) and associated odors in cat urine and feces using gas chromatography-mass spectrometry and simultaneous sensory analysis of fresh and aged samples.
-The solid-phase microextraction (SPME) technique was used to pre-concentrate the VOCs emitted from urine or feces samples.
+The objective of this research was to identify the volatile organic chemicals (VOCs) and associated odors in cat urine and feces using gas chromatography–mass spectrometry and simultaneous sensory analysis of fresh and aged samples.
+The solid-phase microextraction (SPME) technique was used to preconcentrate the VOCs emitted from urine or feces samples.
 Twenty-one compounds were identified as emitted from fresh urine, whereas 64 compounds were emitted from fresh feces.
-A contrasting temporal impact was observed on the emission of VOCs for urine and feces.
-On aging, the emission increased to 36 detected chemicals for stale urine, whereas only 17 chemicals were detected in stale feces.
+A contrasting temporal impact was observed in the emission of VOCs for urine and feces.
+On aging, the emission increased to 34 detected chemicals for stale urine, whereas only 12 chemicals were detected in stale feces.
 Not all compounds were malodorous; some compounds had a pleasant hedonic smell to the human nose.
-Although trimethylamine, low molecular weight organic acids, and ketones were contributors to the odor to some extent, phenolic compounds and aromatic heterocyclic organic N compounds generated the most intense odors and substantially contributed to the overall malodor, as observed by this study.
+Although trimethylamine, low-molecular-weight organic acids, and ketones were contributors to the odor to some extent, phenolic compounds and aromatic heterocyclic organic N compounds generated the most intense odors and substantially contributed to the overall malodor, as observed by this study.
 This work might be useful to formulate cat urine and feces odor remediation approaches to reduce odor impacts.

 Creative Commons License